adobe/commerce-events/packages/storefront-events-sdk/README.md

 ### Publish

-Pre-defined publishable events listed in the [PublishManager](./src/PublishManager.ts).
-Any event that's not part of the `PublishManager` should be handled as a custom event.
+Pre-defined publishable events are listed in the [PublishManager](./src/PublishManager.ts).
+Any event that is not part of the `PublishManager` should be handled as a custom event.

-A list of examples on publishing each event is available under [examples](../../examples/).
+A list of examples on publishing events is available under [examples](../../examples/).

 ### Subscribe

-Supported subscibe events are defined in the [SubscribeManager](./src/SubscribeManager.ts).
-Any event that's not part of the `SubscribeManager` should be handled as a custom event.
+Supported `subscibe` events are defined in the [SubscribeManager](./src/SubscribeManager.ts).
+Any event that is not part of the `SubscribeManager` should be handled as a custom event.

 Note that a large number of custom events with different schemas is an anti-pattern (most events you need should be supported by `SubscribeManager`).
 If there are standard events you believe should be supported by `SubscribeManager`, please submit an [issue](https://github.com/adobe/commerce-events/issues).